iamcal/emoji-data/README.md

-This project provides easy-to-parse data about emoji, along with a spritesheet-style image for use on the web.
+This project provides easy-to-parse data about emoji, along with a spritesheet-style images for use on the web.

 The original images come from <a href="https://github.com/github/gemoji">gemoji</a>
-abnd you can use the individual images directly too.
+and you can use the individual images directly with the data too.

 ## Using the data